Detroit released from active state oversight of finances

 Associated Press

-DETROIT (AP) - Michigan on Monday returned financial control of Detroit to the city's mayor and council, just over three years after the Motor City exited the largest municipal bankruptcy in U.S. history.
+DETROIT (AP) - Detroit reached a key step in fiscal redemption on Monday by reclaiming control of its own finances roughly three years after exiting the largest municipal bankruptcy in U.S. history.

-"Detroit is once again finally a city of full self-governance," Mayor Mike Duggan said.
+"Detroit is once again finally a city of full self-governance," Mayor Mike Duggan said following the commission's vote.

-The waiver must be approved annually for 10 years before the commission is fully retired.
+The change means that when contracts are approved by the City Council, Detroit won't have to wait for the commission to approve them.
+But the city must still submit monthly financial reports to the commission, which will continue to monitor Detroit's fiscal health for the next 10 years and could resume oversight if a budget deficit occurs.

-Detroit was about $12 billion in debt and unable to deliver adequate city services when Republican Gov. Rick Snyder placed the city under state receivership in early 2013.
-A state-appointed emergency manager overseeing Detroit's finances filed for bankruptcy the same year.
-Detroit exited bankruptcy in December 2014, restructuring about $7 billion in debt and setting aside $1.7 billion in savings and revenue over a decade to improve city services.
+Gov. Rick Snyder placed the city under state receivership in early 2013, angering local officials and some residents because the move essentially stripped power from the City Council and mayor's office.
+The Republican governor also appointed turnaround expert Kevyn Orr as an emergency manager to oversee Detroit's finances.
+The city, under Orr, filed bankruptcy the same year.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.